SimulacraAtTanagra/org_chart/README.md

 This program procedurally creates individual org charts from Current Job Report from CUNYfirst.
 ## Here's some back story on why I needed to build this:
 In order to effectively audit reporting structures, it becomes necessary to frequently solicit feedback from organizational leadership. it is easier to do this with images than columnar data.
 This program generates local reporting charts to aid in auditing.
+## This project leverages the following libraries:
+pandas, fuzzywuzzy, pydot
+## This project does not require any special setup steps.

-The expected frequency for running this code is Monthly.
+## The expected frequency for running this code is as follows:
+Monthly